bullno1/bullno1.github.io/_posts/2025-07-19-type-checking-with-symbolic-execution.md

 If a boolean opcode is followed by a conditional jump (e.g: `LTH JCN`) which is quite common, the number of paths would explode to 4:

 ```
-             a b           LTH
+             a b           LTH ( Fork on boolean )
        +------+------+
        |             |
-     a b 0         a b 1   JCN
+     a b 0         a b 1   JCN ( Fork on conditional jump )
        |             |
     +--+--+       +--+--+
     |     |       |     |